 Salads are a go-to lunch option because, as long as you don't pack the lettuce with the dressing, they will hold for a long time.
 The problem, however, is that salads can get incredibly boring if you eat them on the daily.

 "Food satisfaction is key for many when it comes to weight management," notes Pride.
 A steakhouse-inspired salad, however, is easy to prep, satiating due to the protein in the beef and fiber in the vegetables and will make you look forward to forking into it.

-To meal prep this salad, wash and tear the lettuce, chop the onions and pan-sear the beef.
+To meal prep this salad, wash, tear the lettuce and dry the lettuce (with a salad spinner or on a paper towel), chop the onions and pan-sear the beef.
 Pack each ingredient in a separate container and store it in the fridge until the morning when you can quickly combine the components in a glass container.

 Skip the refined-flour tortilla and layer all your burrito ingredients in a glass Mason jar instead.
 The key to keeping the ingredients fresh is to layer appropriately: Sandwich the delicate romaine lettuce between the black beans and brown rice, as they won't cause the lettuce to get soggy.
 Top the rice with the steak, which will provide a solid foundation on which to layer the wet ingredients like salsa, guacamole and sour cream.

 When you fill multiple Mason jars, it's easy to grab one on the way out the door every morning.